Culture & History, Festivals and Events

 Here’s a summary of the most popular professional soccer teams in Mexico:

-Guadalajara, nicknamed Chivas, or Goats.
 This team is known for only fielding Mexican players.
 Some people find that rule strange in these days when soccer players commonly play outside their own countries.
+Chivas rivals América for number of supporters.
+Many are from Mexico City, just as many América fans can be found in Guadalajara.

-Monterrey, nicknamed Rayados, or the striped ones.
-One of two first division sides in the northern industrial hub of Monterrey.
+Rayados, the striped ones, is one of two first division sides in the northern industrial hub of Monterrey.

-Toluca, nicknamed Los Diablos or the Devils, have been one of Mexico’s most consistently successful teams in the Mexican soccer league.
+This team from the city of Toluca, situated in the mountains west of Mexico City and nicknamed Los Diablos or the Devils, have been one of Mexico’s most consistently successful teams in the Mexican soccer league.

-While these are probably the best known teams, Mexico’s league is quite competitive and it isn’t that unusual for others to surprise.
-Tijuana, León, Morelia, Veracruz, and Querétaro have all either won a championship or come fairly close to it.
-Others are Puebla and Atlas.
+While these teams mentioned above are probably the best known, Mexico’s league is quite competitive and it isn’t that unusual for others to surprise.
+Tijuana, León, and Querétaro have all either won a championship or come fairly close to it.
+Others are Puebla and Atlas—another team from Guadalajara.

 A final note about the Spanish word ‘Futbol’